GPU Support in Virtual Servers

 Catalyst Cloud provides several options for deloying instances with NVIDIA GPU acceleration that can be utilised by selecting the desired GPU flavor when creating the instances.

-All GPU instances require suitable drivers to be installed before the GPU can be utilised.
-Catalyst Cloud is not permitted to provide modified operating system images so customers deploying GPU instances will need to install suitable drivers themselves.
+All GPU instances require suitable drivers to be installed in the operating system before the GPU can be utilised.
+This applies to both operating system images you upload, and to images provided by Catalyst Cloud.

 These steps do not apply to Kubernetes worker nodes.
 For more information on using GPU with Kubernetes, please refer to the cluster GPU acceleration documentation.